abinit/abinit/doc/tutorial/eph4zpr.md

-In semiconductors and insulators, indeed, most of the temperature dependence of the electronic properties at "low" $T$ originates from the **e-ph interaction** and the **thermal expansion** of the unit cell (topic that, however, is not discussed in this lesson).
+In semiconductors and insulators, indeed, most of the temperature dependence of the electronic properties at "low" $T$ originates from the **e-ph interaction** and the **thermal expansion** of the unit cell (topic that, however, won't be discussed in this lesson).
 Corrections due to $\Sigma^{\text{e-e}}$ are obviously important as it is well known that KS gaps computed with LDA/GGA are systematically underestimated compared to experimental data.
 Nevertheless, the temperature dependence of $\Sigma^{\text{e-e}}$